Nanotax phase I clinical trial shows promise for treating abdominal cancers

-Unlike regular paclitaxel, which is given intravenously over a few hours, Nanotax is given as a bolus injection, a single large dosage all at once.
+Unlike regular paclitaxel, which is given intravenously over a few hours, Nanotax is given as a bolus injection, a single large dose all at once.
 It’s injected directly into the peritoneum through a catheter, which exposes the tumors to higher concentrations of the drug compared to standard IV paclitaxel treatment.

-“The fine particles of this drug allow for it to be released slowly and stay in the abdomen,” said Katherine Roby, Ph.D., research associate professor in the Department of Anatomy and Cell Biology at KU Medical Cancer, who started her pre-clinical work on Nanotax more than a decade ago.
+“The fine particles of this drug allow for it to be released slowly and stay in the abdomen,” said Katherine Roby, Ph.D., research associate professor in the Department of Anatomy and Cell Biology at KU Medical Center, who started her pre-clinical work on Nanotax more than a decade ago.
 “The concentration of the drug stays higher in the space where the cancer is, killing more cancer cells.
-This allows less of the drug to be absorbed systemically and fewer side effects.”
+This allows less of the drug to be absorbed systemically and cause fewer side effects.”

 Previous studies on mice showed that Nanotax had a ten-fold higher maximum tolerated dose compared to paclitaxel.
 It also increased overall survival compared to paclitaxel.

 The lack of major side effects is also a good sign for future usage of Nanotax.
-When regular paclitaxel is given to patients, it is mixed with ethanol and castor oil derivative, and many patients develop an allergy to that additive.
+When regular paclitaxel is given to patients, it is mixed with ethanol and a castor oil derivative, and many patients develop an allergy to that additive.
 (All patients are pretreated to prevent serious allergic reactions.)
 Nanotax is the fine particle formulation of paclitaxel mixed with saline, which the body can absorb and tolerate much better without the allergy risk.

 “The significance of this trial is that many patients… develop an allergy to what is mixed with paclitaxel, creating more side effects,” said Dr. Williamson.
 “This new drug eliminates those side effects because it stays in its pure form and doesn’t need the problematic agent mixed with it.”